Health insurance for tonsil and adenoid removal

-Compare health insurance that will cover the cost of having your tonsils or adenoids removed.
+Compare health insurance that will cover tonsils or adenoids.

 If you need your tonsils or adenoids removed, private health insurance has you covered.
 All you need is a basic policy, and you can pick your own doctor to do the procedure.

 A basic policy can be quite affordable, and in addition to the tonsil and adenoid removal cover, you'll be covered for accidental injury, ambulance transport and so much more.

 How much is health insurance including tonsil and adenoid removal?

 You'll find this treatment in hospital cover.
 Below you will find a selection of policies from Finder partners that cover adenoid and tonsil removal.
 All have a 12 month waiting period for pre-existing conditions, and 2 months for new.
 Prices are based on a single person living in Sydney